Hidden Gems in Antwerp

 A hidden alley just like in the Harry Potter stories.
 That’s the only way I can describe Vlaeykensgang.
 It takes only a blink of an eye to pass by this street without noticing it (something which I always did until a few weeks ago).

-Only a few minutes walk from Antwerp’s Cathedral, Vlaeykensgang is hidden between two main streets and can be entered through a gate which isn’t any wider than 1 meter.
-The passage dates back to 1591, and was originally a street of shoemakers.
+Only a few minutes’ walk from Antwerp’s Cathedral, Vlaeykensgang is hidden between two main streets and can be entered through a gate that isn’t any wider than 1 meter.
+The passage dates back to 1591 and was originally a street of shoemakers.
 Today, you can find some restaurants and beautiful historical houses here.
 The best bit I find about this street is that it feels like you’ve entered a completely different world.
 A must-do!

 Visiting Antwerp during the weekend?
-With a bit of luck the doors of the Hendrik Conscience Heritage Library are open, and you can have a glance over more than a million of books in this repository library dating back to 1481.
-Very much a movie-location, if I may say so.
-The collection consists mainly of Dutch literature, pre-1830 books, works on the history of the Netherlands and Flemish folk culture.
+With a bit of luck, the doors of the Hendrik Conscience Heritage Library are open, and you can have a glance over more than a million books in this repository library dating back to 1481.
+Very much a movie location, if I may say so.
+The collection consists mainly of Dutch literature, pre-1830 books, works on the history of the Netherlands, and Flemish folk culture.

 The Nottebohm Room of the Hendrik Conscience Heritage Library in #Antwerp is like a set from a Harry Potter movie.
 The library has a collection of over one million books and its history ranges back to 1481.
 The Nottebohm Room is only open to the public during certain activities.
 We visited it yesterday, including the exhibition on social media and its impact on society.